ibm-cloud-docs/containers/cs_cluster.md

 5. Select a **Machine type**.
 The machine type defines the amount of virtual CPU and memory that is set up in each worker node and that is available for all the containers that you deploy in your nodes.
     -   The micro machine type indicates the smallest option.
     -   A balanced machine type has an equal amount of memory that is assigned to each CPU, which optimizes performance.
 6. Choose the **Number of worker nodes** that you need.
-Select 3 for higher availability of your cluster.
+Select `3` for higher availability of your cluster.
-7. Select a **Private VLAN** from your {{site.data.keyword.BluSoftlayer_full}} account.
+7. Select a **Private VLAN** from your IBM Bluemix Infrastructure (SoftLayer) account.
 A private VLAN is used to communicate between worker nodes.
 You can use the same private VLAN for multiple clusters.
-8. Select a **Public VLAN** from your {{site.data.keyword.BluSoftlayer_notm}} account.
+8. Select a **Public VLAN** from your IBM Bluemix Infrastructure (SoftLayer) account.
 A public VLAN is used to communicate between worker nodes and the IBM-managed Kubernetes master.
 You can use the same public VLAN for multiple clusters.
 If you choose not to select a Public VLAN, you must configure an alternative solution.
 9. For **Hardware**, choose **Dedicated** or **Shared**. **Shared** is a sufficient option for most situations.
     -   **Dedicated**: Ensure complete isolation of your physical resources from other IBM customers.
     -   **Shared**: Allow IBM to store your physical resources on the same hardware as other IBM customers.